00xc/udp-reverse-shells/README.md

 # udp-reverse-shell
 UDP reverse shells for *nix systems.\
 \
-I didn't find an example anywhere online for a UDP reverse shell in C so I wrote several.\
+I could not find an example anywhere online for a UDP reverse shell in C so I wrote several of them.
-The only difference from a TCP reverse shell is that a UDP message needs to be sent first to the recipient because there is no such thing as a UDP connection.

 ## Shells included ##
-* UDP, IPv4 (udp_shell.c).
+* Shell over UDP, IPv4 (udp_shell.c).
   - To test it, run first: `nc -nlvup 9999`
-* UDP, IPv6: (udp_shell6.c).
+* Shell over UDP, IPv6: (udp_shell6.c).
    - To test it, run first: `ncat -nluvp 9999`
-* DLTS, UDP, IPv4:
+* Shell and listener over DLTS, UDP, IPv4:
   - Shell: dtls_shell.c
   - Listener: dtls_server.c
   - To test them, run the listener first and then the reverse shell.